UCSBCarpentry/geospatialRUCSBAtlas/datadictionary.md

 the finished maps.

-This is a list of all the data required for the 7 maps described on the [Read Me](https://github.com/UCSBCarpentry/geospatialRUCSBAtlas/blob/main/README.md), as well as where they come into the episode flow.
+This is a list of all the data required for the 7 maps described on the [Read Me](https://github.com/UCSBCarpentry/geospatialRUCSBAtlas/blob/main/README.md), along with notes regarding where they appear into the episode flow.

 Items from the Carpentry Google Drive are at `\\Carpentry\Workshop Development\Local Data for Workshops\geo`